Danuel House Jr.: Houston Rockets (2018–2021)

 On November 26, 2018, the Houston Rockets announced that they had called up House from their NBA G League affiliate, Rio Grande Valley Vipers, but several days later, on December 4, the Houston Rockets announced that House was waived.
 Two days later, he was signed to a two-way contract by the Rockets.
 On January 16, he was sent back to Rio Grande after House turned down Houston's contract offers, both of which revolved around signing a three-year deal.
 In 25 games, House averaged 24.8 minutes, 9.0 points, 3.6 rebounds, and 1.0 assists per game, shooting 39.0 percent from three-point range.

 On March 12, 2019, Jonathan Feigen of the Houston Chronicle reported that the Houston Rockets intended to convert House's two-way contract into a standard NBA contract for the remainder of the season.
 On March 13, 2019, Daryl Morey announced that the contract conversion was official.

 On March 15, Chris Paul was rested against the Phoenix Suns, allowing House to join the starting lineup in his first game back.
 In 35 minutes of play, House Jr. tied his season-high number of points in one game with 18 points.
 He collected three rebounds and one steal, shot 50% from three-point range and 54.55% from the field overall.

 On June 30, House agreed to a three-year, $11.1 million extension.
 On November 27, 2019, House scored a career-high 23 points in 34 minutes in a 117–108 win against the Miami Heat.

 On September 11, 2020, it was announced that House had been expelled from the NBA's bubble in Orlando for violating the league's COVID-19 safety guidelines.
 House, who had missed two games while the league's investigation was pending, had reportedly had an unauthorized female guest in his hotel room for a span of "multiple hours."
 Furthermore, the NBA determined that House would be sent home and would not play for the rest of the 2019–20 season.

 On December 18, 2021, House was waived by the Rockets.

 New York Knicks (2021–2022)

 On December 23, 2021, House signed a 10-day contract with the New York Knicks.

 Utah Jazz (2022)

 On January 6, 2022, House signed a 10-day contract with the Utah Jazz.
 He signed a second 10-day contract with the Jazz on January 18.
 House signed a third 10-day contract with the Jazz on January 28.
 On February 11, the team signed him for the rest of the season.

-Philadelphia 76ers (2022–present)
+Philadelphia 76ers (2022–2024)

 On July 6, 2022, House signed a two-year, $8.5 million contract with the Philadelphia 76ers.

+On February 8, 2024, the 76ers traded House to the Detroit Pistons, who subsequently waived him.